menu

 Let’s start with absolute risk, which measures how many people who share lifestyle and genetic factors will develop a particular disease.
 For example, a researcher could measure how many smokers with a specific genetic disposition develop lung cancer.
 This is the smoker’s absolute risk for lung cancer.

-We always aim to calculate your absolute risk in your disease reports.
-To do so, we combine your DNA with other relevant information, like your BMI, sex at birth, age, and others.
+We always aim to calculate absolute risk in our reports.
+For you, we combine your DNA with other relevant information, like your BMI, sex at birth, age, and others.
+For your future children, we choose the most likely set of non-genetic factors and use those to calculate absolute risk.

-The more we understand the genetics of a specific disease — like migraines, asthma, and type 2 diabetes — the more your absolute risk estimate will be shaped by your DNA.
-The less scientists currently know about the genetics underlying a specific disease — like ovarian, lung, or gastric cancer — the more your risk estimate is shaped by lifestyle and the environment.
+The more we understand the genetics of a specific disease — like migraines, asthma, and type 2 diabetes — the more the absolute risk estimate will be shaped by DNA.
+The less scientists currently know about the genetics underlying a specific disease — like ovarian cancer or chronic pain — the more the risk estimate is shaped by lifestyle and the environment.

 Absolute risk can change over time.
 For example, BMI greatly impacts your risk for type 2 diabetes.
 If your BMI goes up or down, your absolute risk for type 2 diabetes could also change.